nabeelomer/BingWallpapers/README.md

-# Bing Wallpapers for macOS
+# Bing Wallpapers for macOS and Ubuntu

 Fetches and applies the image of the day from Bing as the wallpaper.